tlaanemaa/backup-docker/README.md

 - `-d, --directory [directory]` - directory name to save to or look for container backups (default: current working directory)
 - `-s, --socket-path [socket-path]` - docker socket path
 - `--only-containers` - backup/restore containers only
 - `--only-volumes` - backup/restore volumes only.
-If used with the restore command then the container is expected to already exist
+If used with the restore command then the container is expected to already exist and the container names, if not provided, are still taken from backups
 - `-h, --help` - output usage information